 Students will be divided in groups of 4-5 to carry out a final project.
-The final project will be presented in the seminars by each group.
-There will be two types of final projects among which students can choose from:

-- The first type consists of the valuation of a publicly traded firm.
+The project consists in the valuation of a publicly traded firm.
 Two separate groups of students will collect information regarding a publicly traded firm.
 The first group will act as seller of a large stake of the firm's equity, while the second group will act as potential buyer.
 The objective of the first group is to provide a valuation of the equity stake so to justify the highest possible selling price.
-The objective of the second group is also to estimate the value of the equity stake, and pay for it as little as possible. - The second type of project requires the estimation of the optimal capital structure of a firm.
-Two separate groups of students will be acting competitively to determine the capital structure of a firm that maximizes firm value.
-Each group will present a proposal to the board of directors of the firm (acted by the rest of the class), who will choose the best proposal.
+The objective of the second group is also to estimate the value of the equity stake, and pay for it as little as possible.

-For each of these projects, both groups will prepare a report (max 25 pages inclusive of figures and tables, 1.5 spaced,) and a power point presentation (max 25 slides).
-Information on the financial accounts of the firms and prices of securities will be obtainable from Compustat, CRSP, Datastream and other publicly available sources.
+For the project, both groups will prepare a report (max 25 pages inclusive of figures and tables, 1.5 spaced).
+Information on the financial accounts of the firms and prices of securities will be obtainable from EDGAR-SEC database and Yahoo Finance.com.